What can I do with redirect.pizza?

 • Redirect example.net and example.org to example.com.

-Ensure visitors from outdated or alternative domains seamlessly reach your main site.
+Ensure visitors from outdated or alternative domains reach your main site without broken links.
 This is especially useful for rebranding or merging businesses.

 4. Maintaining backlink value

-When changing your URL structure or domain, redirect.pizza ensures that backlinks pointing to old URLs still work.
+When changing your URL structure or domain, a 301 redirect ensures that backlinks pointing to old URLs still work and pass their SEO value to the new destination.
 For instance:

 A third-party blog links to your old article at oldsite.com/blog/post1.
 Using redirect.pizza, traffic is automatically sent to newsite.com/articles/post1.